aws-samples/aws-dynamodb-cross-region-replication/cdk/README.md

 pip install --upgrade awscli
 ```

-Load test with the loader.py
+Load test with the load_items.py.
+The tool generates fake user profile items in the table and also updates in loader_stats the number of items it has loaded.
+To simulate data ingestion in both regions, run load_items.py simultaneously on loader instance in both regions.

 ```bash
 git clone https://github.com/aws-samples/aws-dynamodb-cross-region-replication.git